egg-/timezone-country-region/README.md

 ## LICENSE

-log-notifier is licensed under the MIT license.
+timezone-country-region is licensed under the MIT license.